Peptic ulcer disease - discharge

 You will have follow-up visits with your doctor to see how your ulcer is healing.

 Your doctor may want to perform an upper endoscopy after treatment to make sure healing has taken place.

 You will also need follow-up testing to check that the H. pylori bacteria are gone.
 You should wait at least 2 weeks after therapy is completed to be retested.
 Test results before that time may not be accurate.

 Get medical help right away if you:

 Eichenseher, J. Peptic ulcer disease.
 In: Rakel D, ed.
 Integrative Medicine.
 3rd ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 42.

 Lanza FL, Chan FK, Quigley EM: Practice Parameters Committee of the American College of Gastroenterology.
 Guidelines for prevention of NSAID-related ulcer complications.
 Am J Gastroenterol.
 2009;104:728-738.

-George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.